awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 + Host networking mode is not supported for Windows workloads\.
 + Amazon EKS clusters must contain one or more Linux worker nodes to run core system pods that only run on Linux, such as `coredns` and the VPC resource controller\.
 + The `kubelet` and `kube-proxy` event logs are redirected to the `EKS` Windows Event Log and are set to a 200 MB limit\.
 + Windows worker nodes support one elastic network interface per node\.
 The number of pods that you can run per Windows worker node is equal to the number of IP addresses available per elastic network interface for the node's instance type, minus one\.
-For more information, see [IP Addresses Per Network Interface Per Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Calico network policy enforcement has not been tested with Amazon EKS Windows nodes\.
 + Group Managed Service Accounts \(GMSA\) for Windows pods and containers is a Kubernetes 1\.14 alpha feature that is not supported by Amazon EKS\.
 You can follow the instructions in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa/) to enable and test this alpha feature on your clusters\.

-## Enabling Windows Support<a name="enable-windows-support"></a>
+## Enabling Windows support<a name="enable-windows-support"></a>

 The following steps help you to enable Windows support for your Amazon EKS cluster\.
 Choose the tab below to use  standard tools on your client operating system\.